 On July 16, 1999, John F Kennedy Jr., his wife, Carolyn Bessette-Kennedy, and his sister-in-law, Lauren Bessette, met their death in a watery grave in the Atlantic Ocean.
 John was piloting the single-engine aircraft and was only a few miles from their destination when something went terribly wrong.

 The plane left New Jersey en route to a family gathering in Massachusetts in the dark of night, and while crossing a thirty-mile stretch of water to make its final descent, the plane began a series of erratic maneuvers.
 John’s descent varied between 400 and 800 feet per minute, about seven miles from shore.
 The plane began an erratic series of turns, descents, and climbs.
-Its final descent eventually exceeded 4700 fpm, and the airplane nose-dived into the ocean.
+Its final descent eventually exceeded 4700 fpm, and the airplane took a nose-dive into the ocean.
 Other pilots flying similar routes on the night of the accident reported no visual horizon while flying over the water because of haze.
 They couldn’t see a thing.
 The watery grave swallowed the plane and the three passengers on board.